zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

 | D6 | soon | pending | soon | 51.7
 | D7 | soon | pending | soon | 52.2

+___
+# Update log

+[2020-04-08] add training script and its doc.

+[2020-04-08] update eval script and simple inference script.

+[2020-04-07] tested D0-D5 mAP, result seems nice. details can be found [here](benchmark/coco_eval_result)

+[2020-04-07] fix anchors strategies, please pull the latest code to apply the fix.

+[2020-04-06] adapt anchor strategies

+[2020-04-05] finished re-implement efficientdet

+# Demo

+    # install requirements
+    pip install pycocotools numpy opencv-python tqdm tensorboard tensorboardX pyyaml pip install torch==1.4.0
+    pip install torchvision==0.5.0

+    # run the simple inference script
+    python efficientdet_test.py

+# Training

+## 1. Prepare your dataset

+    # your dataset structure should be like this
+    datasets/
+        -your_project_name/
+            -train_set_name/
+                -*.jpg
+            -val_set_name/
+                -*.jpg
+            -annotations
+                -instances_{train_set_name}.json
+                -instances_{val_set_name}.json

+    # for example, coco2017
+    datasets/
+        -coco2017/
+            -train2017/
+                -000000000001.jpg
+                -000000000002.jpg
+                -000000000003.jpg
+            -val2017/
+                -000000000004.jpg
+                -000000000005.jpg
+                -000000000006.jpg
+            -annotations
+                -instances_train2017.json
+                -instances_val2017.json

+## 2. Manual set project's specific parameters

+     # create a yml file {your_project_name}.yml under 'projects'folder
+     # modify it following 'coco.yml'

+     # for example
+     project_name: coco
+    train_set: train2017
+    val_set: val2017
+    num_gpus: 4  # 0 means using cpu, 1-N means using gpus

+    # mean and std in RGB order, actually this part should remains unchanged as long as your dataset comes from daily life.
+    mean: [0.485, 0.456, 0.406]
+    std: [0.229, 0.224, 0.225]

+    # objects from all labels from your dataset with the order from your annotations.
+    # its index must match your dataset's category_id.
+    # category_id is one_indexed,
+    # for example, index of 'car' here is 2, while category_id of is 3
+    obj_list: ['person', 'bicycle', 'car', ...]

+## 3. Train on coco from scratch

+    # train efficientdet-d0 on coco from scratch
+    # with batchsize 12
+    # This takes time and requires change
+    # of hyperparameters every few hours.
+    # If you have months to kill, do it.
+    # It's not like someone going to achieve
+    # better score than the one in the paper.
+    # The first few epoches will be rather unstable,
+    # it's quite normal when you train from scratch.

+    python train.py -c 0 --batchsize 12

+## 4. Train a custom dataset from scratch.

+    # train efficientdet-d1 on a custom dataset
+    # with batchsize 8 and learning rate 1e-5

+    python train.py -c 1 --batchsize 8 --lr 1e-5

+## 5. Train a custom dataset with pretrained weights (Recommended)

+    # train efficientdet-d2 on a custom dataset with pretrained weights
+    # with batchsize 8 and learning rate 1e-5 for 10 epoches

+    python train.py -c 2 --batchsize 8 --lr 1e-5 --num_epochs 10 \
+     --load_weights /path/to/your/weights/efficientdet-d2.pth

+    # with a coco-pretrained, you can even freeze the backbone and train heads only
+    # to speed up training and help convergence.
+    python train.py -c 2 --batchsize 8 --lr 1e-5 --num_epochs 10 \
+     --load_weights /path/to/your/weights/efficientdet-d2.pth \
+     --head_only True

+## 6. Early stopping a training session

+    # while training, press Ctrl+c, the program will catch KeyboardInterrupt
+    # and stop training, save current checkpoint.

+## 7. Resume training

+    # let says you started a training session like this.
+    python train.py -c 2 --batchsize 8 --lr 1e-5 \
+     --load_weights /path/to/your/weights/efficientdet-d2.pth \
+     --head_only True

+    # then you stop it with a Ctrl+c, it exit with a checkpoint

+    # now you want to resume training from the last checkpoint
+    # simply set load_weights to 'last'
+    python train.py -c 2 --batchsize 8 --lr 1e-5 \
+     --load_weights last \
+     --head_only True

+# TODO

+- [X] re-implement efficientdet
+- [X] adapt anchor strategies
+- [X] mAP tests
+- [X] training-scripts
+- [ ] tensorflow's consistency tuning with pytorch.
+- [ ] efficientdet D6/D7 supports (this should be very easy)
+- [ ] onnx support
+- [ ] float16 mode
+- [ ] float16 mode mAP tests
+- [ ] tensorRT/TVM support
+- [ ] re-implement tensorflow's weird bilinear interpolation algorithm in python, then cython.

 # FAQ: